 Rajasthan can also be viewed from a peaceful place in the sky, by taking a hot air balloon flight.

 India's history has seen a melting pot of different religions, rulers and empires -- all of which have left their mark on the countryside with their elaborate styles of architecture.

-- Not surprisingly, the spellbinding Taj Mahal tops the list of India's best historical destinations.
+- Not surprisingly, the iconic Taj Mahal tops the list of India's best historical destinations.

-India also has some evocative, once powerful but now abandoned cities, which are architectural masterpieces.
+- India also has some evocative, once powerful but now abandoned cities, which are architectural masterpieces.
 The most famous one is Fatehpur Sikri, near Agra.
 The incredible ruins of Hampi are just as fascinating.
 The state of Madya Pradesh is also full of well preserved abandoned cities, such as Orchha and Mandu (which was jointly named as Best Heritage City in India at the Indian government's 2016-17 National Tourism Awards).

 - Rajasthan is an excellent place to marvel over immense forts and palaces, which serve as a reminder of India's tumultuous history.
-Find them in Chittorgarh, Bundi, Kota, Jodhpur, Jaipur, and Jaisalmer.
+Find them in Chittorgarh, Kumbhalgarh, Bikaner, Bundi, Kota, Jodhpur, Jaipur, and Jaisalmer.

-The states of Maharashtra and Madhya Pradesh also have their share of forts.
-There are hundreds of them in Maharashtra, with the most notable one at Daulatabad, near the Ellora caves.
+- The states of Maharashtra and Madhya Pradesh also have their share of forts.
+There are hundreds of them in Maharashtra, with the most notable one at Daulatabad at Aurangabad, near the Ellora caves.
 Unfortunately, most are not well-maintained through.
 Vasai Fort, on the northern outskirts of Mumbai, was the headquarters of Portuguese rule in the 16th and 17th centuries.